 MSK 011 Transistor Mixer

 Minimalist four-knob utility mixer, for audio or control voltages.
 Just six discrete transistors in traditional Class A circuits.
 AC and DC coupled outputs.
 Can be used as a distortion unit by offsetting the signal into the clipping region.
-User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos; shop page.
+User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos.

 Plans-only SDIY projects

 Except for the passive multiples and friends, these date from before North Coast was a commercial operation, when I was just releasing free module designs for my own amusement.
 Be aware that they are not as polished as the commercial designs above.

 Passive multiples and friends